·

 The former U.S. Army post, which became a 1,500-acre national park at the north-west end of the city, was established in 1776, making it as old as our country.

-It was an active military base until 1994, when it became part of the Golden Gate National Recreation Area.
-Today, the Presidio is a vibrant place with hotels, museums such as the Walt Disney Family Museum, restaurants, and stunning forested and waterfront walks.
+The Presidio was an active military base until 1994, when it became part of the Golden Gate National Recreation Area.
+Today, it’s a popular place for visitors and locals, with hotels, museums such as the Walt Disney Family Museum, restaurants, and tons of hiking and biking trails, and waterfront walks.

 Crissy Field is my favorite place to meet friends for a walk (you’ll see me there several times a week).
-I love the flat path, sandy beaches, the Warming Hut Park Store, and unrivaled views of the Golden Gate Bridge.
+I love the flat path, sandy beach, and unrivaled views of the Golden Gate Bridge.

 Golden Gate park at night and the de Young Museum